and welcome to a new episode of our series German Prepositions Exposed – the series in which German prepositions will be exposed and cancelled.

 - I don’t remember exactly.
 I would have to read that up again.

-A very important verb similar to nachlesen is nachgucken which simply means to look up or to check.
+And also kind of in this group is the very important verb nachgucken which means to look up or to check.

 - Ich muss mal im Wörterbuch nachgucken.

 - I have to check in a dictionary.